Hadokane/CI_PP2_HUG/README.md

 7. A reachable victory screen.
     - validates the users' experience, providing positive feedback.

-8. A quit/restart button, available from each section of the game.
+8. A quit/restart button is available from each section of the game.
     - Provides users with an escape if they encounter a page break/error.
     - Can preemptively restart if they feel they want to try for a better score.